Skip to content

 Alaya: the store with no known contents

-“Its appropriations and its field of perception are imperceptible.”
+“Its appropriations, its location, and its discerning are imperceptible.”

 The torrent that turns at its root